 What better way to start the matchup analysis than the mirror matchup.
 While there obviously is some hand dependence, there are certain critical factors to keep in mind.
 First of all, in most matchups, opening a hand of any low level DARK Machine and Desperado usually leads to setting your monster so that you don’t take any unnecessary damage.
 This is not the same for the mirror because your opponent having Twin-Barrel Dragon can easily set you back, especially if the Machine you set was your only summonable one.
 There are 2 cases where setting your DARK Machine is a safe play.
 The first case is if you have more than 1 summonable DARK Machine.
 If you have more than 1 summonable DARK Machine, you may as well attempt the safe play of setting because you will at least have another one ready in case Twin-Barrel Dragon is summoned by your opponent and they pop your set monster.
 The second case is if you open a live counter trap that negates a monster effect (i.e. Rebirth of Parshath, Ultimate Providence, or Divine Wrath).
 Having a counter trap turn 1 is always a safe position because most Master of Destiny Desperado builds usually opt out of not running backrow removal in the main deck.
 The best DARK Machine to set alongside a counter trap is BM-4 Blast Spider.
 With Blast Spider, you are able to stall out any monster that is not Avenging Knight Parshath, Desperado, or Arcana Force XIV - Temperance (which is seldom tribute summoned).
 This gives you time to draw more counter traps so that you can later win the counter trap war.
 If you have neither another summonable DARK Machine, nor a counter trap that negates monster effects, it is usually better to summon it if Desperado is already in the hand.
 The other critical factor as of late as mentioned earlier is the counter trap war.
 After both you and your opponent have played a turn, it is highly likely that both players will have 1-2 counter traps set, and possibly even 3 if a player gets lucky and is able to activate double Cup of Ace on their turn.
 The integral part to keep in mind is that it usually is not worth playing into a counter trap or committing to a counter trap your opponent plays unless you either have no other option or are able to push for game.
 For example, if your opponent set a monster and a backrow, assume that the backrow is a counter trap that can negate monster effects.
 If you have a Twin-Barrel Dragon in hand and no other play if it gets negated, it is not worth summoning.
 Rather, a better play would be to set it and your counter traps that you drew.
 On the next turn, if your opponent passes, then you can attempt using Twin-Barrel Dragon because you will both have potential counter traps to defend (if deemed necessary, but you can usually let it go), and another summon/set of a DARK Machine.
 Keep in mind that if you are able to let a counter trap go at a time where it doesn’t determine the game, that usually means that you will have the advantage to win the counter trap war on the next critical exchange.
 This potential future critical exchange usually leads into the summon of Desperado, which will help you win the game if you are able to summon one while preventing your opponent from summoning theirs.

 Usually one of your easiest matchups, which is why counter trap Desperado remains to be top tier.
 Setting up 1-2 counter traps turn 1 is potent against Darklord, especially if one of them is Rebirth of Parshath.
 With Parshath, your option to negate is quite scarce if it’s your only negation, so it is important to use your negate based on the strength of your hand.
 For example, if you have a battle trap or Desperado in hand, it is usually a good idea to hold onto the negate to prevent Darklord Superbia from summoning another monster after Darklord Contact is used.
 This way, you prevent the Darklord player from swarming the field and being able to use another Darklord Contact for the turn since it can only be activated once per turn.
 This puts the Darklord player into a position where they either have to special summon Nasten from the hand or scoop.
 If the Darklord player does not open Ixchel and Superbia, it is a better idea to prevent Darklord Desire from outing your monsters.
 This way, you negate the biggest threat and you have Desperado to summon later on if they destroy your DARK Machine.
 In cases where your hand is not as strong though, it may be worth risking the negate on Banishment of the Darklords and praying that there is no sufficient follow up play.
 For your other counter traps, it is important to negate the Darklord effects on the field, especially the effects that pay 1000 Life Points to copy a Darklord Spell/Trap.
 Life points for Darklord can be scarce, so if put them in a corner where their Life Points are less than 1000, you will almost always win the duel against them.
 While a favorable matchup for Desperado, there are two common ways Counter Trap Desperado can lose to Darklord.
-The first way is if Darklord opens full combo first turn (Banishment, Ixchel/Superbia, Contact), or if they open Hey, Trunade! and full combo going second.
+The first way is if Darklord opens full combo first turn (Banishment, Ixchel/Superbia, Contact) or if they open full combo with Cosmic Cyclone going second.
 The second way is if Desperado opens either a full monster hand or a hand where Rebirth of Parshath is dead.
-It is more common for Desperado to open a live hand than it is for Desperado to open ideally, making this matchup ideal.
-After side deck, most Darklord players will side into !Destiny Draw, in addition to Hey, Trunade! (if they already did not have it in the main deck prior) and/or Jinzo.
-Unlike most decks that play !Destiny Draw, Darklords can usually meet the requirement of it easily since they only need to activate 2 Darklord monster effects to copy a Darklord Spell/Trap to reach Destiny Draw range.
-As a result, it is usually recommended to be a bit more aggressive if their card count is lower because Darklords rely on keeping field presence in order to turn !Destiny Draw into a one turn kill (OTK) with Hey, Trunade! or Jinzo.
-Forcing your opponent to search Banishment of the Darklords as opposed to a side deck tech is almost always a great position for Desperado, especially if a set counter trap is still present.
+The current most popular ability for Darklord post the Kaibacorp Bling nerf is Compensation, which allows the Darklord player to mill a card and gain 300 LP after losing 1000 LP.
+It is more common for Desperado to open a live hand than it is for Darklord to open ideally, making this matchup ideal.

 Desperado is arguably the strongest deck when it has a card advantage; however, the lack of consistency in getting said card advantage is the deck’s weakness.
 The counter traps are a strong addition since they are able to disrupt your opponent, but disrupting them does reduce your hand size, so make sure the negations are worth it.
 Outside of the counter traps, Desperado operates exactly the same as Desperado using regular traps.
 If Desperado Barrel Dragon can control the game alongside some backrow, it will almost always end up being a win.
 Also, getting lucky with non-guaranteed heads never hurts either.